HdlJohanna/GitHubBot/README.md

-# Vitrealis
+# GitHub
 Discord/Github Connection Utils

 * Create Webhooks
 * View Repository insights
+* Manage Webhooks

 ## Initialize your Account
 Account Syncs are currently handled via AUTH-Tokens [(How do we use your Data?)](#privacy).